minibolt-guide/minibolt/guide/system/security.md

   ```

 In this way, you can detect a possible brute-force attack and take appropriate mitigation measures.

+💡 Do this regularly to get security-related incidents.

 ## Prepare NGINX reverse proxy